-Welcome to Solar Resource Assessment and Economics, Spring 2021
+Welcome to Solar Resource Assessment and Economics, Fall 2021

 This syllabus is divided into several sections.
 It is essential that you read the entire document to pass the course Orientation.